doncandela/mgah/mgah.md

     We can get more info on completed jobs by using `sacct` as detailed in [this page](https://docs.rc.fas.harvard.edu/kb/convenient-slurm-commands/) from Harvard.

-  - Using `simple.sh` as listed above, two output files are created: The default output file `slurm-29132740.out` will contain the output produced by the batch file `simple.sh` including the `echo nodelist=...` command, while `simple.out` will have the output produced by `gputest.py`:
+  - Using `simple.sh` as listed above, two output files are created: The default output file `slurm-29132740.out` will contain the output produced by the batch file `simple.sh` including the `echo nodelist=...` command, while `output` will have the output produced by `gputest.py`:

     ```
     try-gputest$ cat slurm-29132740.out
     nodelist=cpu005
+    cores/node=6
     Loading conda
-    try-gputest$ cat simple.out
+    try-gputest$ cat output
     Running: gputest.py 11/22/23 D.C.
     Local time: Sun Feb 23 22:47:49 2025
     Import cupy failed, using CPU only